james-gaoxu/CycleGAN-vs-Diffusion-Model-on-Image-Generation-on-Monet-Style-Transfer/README.md

-The data contains all the necessary training images
+The data contains all the necessary training images, in case the dataset is being truncated by Github, go to this site for dataset: https://www.kaggle.com/competitions/gan-getting-started

 CycleGAN_Monet.ipynb is the process of training CycleGAN, also is used to inference Monet style images.
 It also evaluate the FID score of the generated images.